 By the 1790s, Zachariah Davies owned a successful 1,500 acre cattle and tobacco plantation in Lunenburg County, Virginia.
 Zachariah enslaved at least twelve people at this point: Brister, Sampson, Nelly, Dilcey, Tom, Nancy, Tabb, Hannah and Hannah’s two children, and Grace and Grace’s child.
-In 1794, fearing his own death from illness, 44-year-old Zachariah established a trust that named an inheritance plan to his children for the above-mentioned people, as well as their future offspring.
-Zachariah would live on until 1827.
-Shortly before his death, he wrote a final will that negated the terms of the earlier trust and named a new inheritance plan.
-The will would later be unsuccessfully contested in Lunenburg County Chancery Court by one of Zachariah’s daughters, Henrietta, and her husband.
-The heart of Henrietta’s legal dispute centered on the allocation of enslaved people to her siblings.
+In 1794, fearing death from illness, 44-year-old Zachariah established a trust that named an inheritance plan to his children for the above-mentioned people, as well as those people’s future offspring.
+Zachariah managed to live on until 1827.
+Shortly before his death, he wrote a final will that named a new inheritance plan and negated the terms of the earlier trust.
+The will would later be unsuccessfully contested in Lunenburg County Chancery Court by one of Zachariah’s daughters and her husband.
+The legal dispute centered on the distribution of enslaved people.

-In 1816, two of Zachariah’s sons, William and Robert Davies, migrated from Lunenburg County to Middle Tennessee with their families and enslaved people.
+In the early 1800s, three of Zachariah’s sons, Robert, Sterling, and William Davies, migrated from Lunenburg County to Middle Tennessee with their families and enslaved people.
 Robert took Grace, and Grace’s child (both given to him by Zachariah) to Franklin, Tennessee, where he served as a Methodist minister.
 Grace and her child are believed to have remained with Robert and his family until his death in 1838.
-William, meanwhile, had established a farm and flour mill in Maury County, near the town of Columbia.
-One of the women he’d taken to Tennessee, Vincy, had been given to him by his father.
-William is also believed to have taken thirteen other enslaved people to Maury County.
-By 1820, seventeen slaves lived at William’s farm, according to census records; ten years later, William was listed as enslaving twenty-three people.
+Sterling settled close to Robert in Williamson County, while William established a farm and flour mill in Maury County, near the town of Columbia.
+By 1820, seventeen enslaved people lived at William’s farm, according to census records; by 1830, that number had grown to twenty-three.

 In 1843, William decided to leave Maury County behind for the richer cotton lands of West Tennessee.
-After arranging a land swap with one Gideon Johnson Pillow (later an infamous Confederate general), William established his new plantation in Fayette County, near the community of Macon.
-By 1850, William’s plantation operated off the labor of thirty enslaved black people.
+After arranging a land swap with his neighbor, Gideon Johnson Pillow (later an infamous Confederate general), William established his new plantation in Fayette County near the community of Macon.
+By 1850, William’s plantation was operating off the forced labor of thirty people.
 A few years later, two of William’s sons – James Baxter Davies, and Logan Early Davies – purchased land in Shelby County and established Davies Plantation.
 By 1860, James and Logan owned a total of 792 acres and twenty-two slaves.
 Their younger brother Henry enslaved ten people on a smaller farm nearby.
 In 1862, William Davies died, leaving behind an incomplete will.
-A group of court appointed commissioners from Fayette County determined the allocation plan to William’s children of the people he enslaved at the time of his death.
+A group of court appointed commissioners from Fayette County determined the distribution plan to William’s children of the people he enslaved at the time of his death.